fdore/jmeter-toolkit/README.md

 jmeter-toolkit
 ==============

-JMeter Chart Builder

-Tool to create charts from JMeter logs.
+A command line tool to create charts from JMeter logs.

 Usage
 -----